Embedded Service

 Network Mapping

 Pharmacy classification, chain identification, and access grading across target zones.
-Integration with dispensing doctor and clinic data.
+Integration with dispensing licence holder and clinic data.

 Gap Analysis